Core Stability - Defined

 Human Movement – Our Movement Requires Core Stability

-Human movement is a complex process – comprised of intentional and reflexive patterns – incorporating our brain (sensory and motor pathways) and our peripheral nervous and musculo-skeletal systems.
-We move proximally through our vertebral column, shoulders and hips, and then through our arms and legs to achieve whole body involvement.
+Human movement is a complex process – comprised of intentional and reflexive neuro-muscular patterns – incorporating our brain (sensory and motor pathways) and our peripheral nervous and musculo-skeletal systems.
+We move proximally through our vertebral column, shoulders and hips, and through our arms, hands, legs and feet to achieve whole body involvement.
 Core stability is an essential element - a prerequisite - for human movement.

 What is Core Stability? – Core Stability Defined